 Women in science always seems to be a hot topic.
 How can we get more girls and young women interested in science programs in elementary school, secondary school and beyond?
 My husband graduated with a science degree in civil engineering and only women were greatly outnumbered in his class.
-So, how do we get more girls interested pursuing a career in science?
+So, how do we get more girls interested in pursuing a career in science?
 We can start by looking at history.
 What we often don’t see represented in today’s media are the amazing women who have made a profound contribution to modern science.
-With two growing daughters in our household, I have been looking for ways to connect our daughters to rich history of women in science and show them that women really can do anything.
+With two growing daughters in our household, I have been looking for ways to connect our daughters to the rich history of women in science and show them that women really can do anything.

 for your convenience, this post contains affiliate links